1. Althen Sensors

 Reading time: 4 Minutes

-Control levers that can be operated by hand or with individual fingers have now found their way into a wide range of applications and industries.
+Hand-operated joysticks, which can be controlled by the hand or by individual fingers, have found their way into a wide range of applications and industries.
 But not all joysticks are the same.
-How do they differ and what makes a good joystick?
-In our overview article, we look at the functionalities, design and operability of industrial joysticks.
+What are the main differences, and what defines a high-quality joystick?
+In our overview article, we examine the functionality, design, and operation of industrial joysticks.

 Sensitivity and haptics are crucial